rangertaha/messaging-patterns/README.rst

-With respect to learning and clarifying things.
-I am representing the exchange as a class.
+In terms of learning and clarification, I am representing the exchange as a class.

 .. code-block:: python